ToriGuaz/ToriGuaz/README.md

 -Node js
 -Angular

-You can reach me through my mail: florguazzini92@gmail.com
+You can reach me through my Linkedln: https://www.linkedin.com/in/florencia-guazzini-37794612a/

 <!--